 - Any Board of Trustees Member.

 This Policy is to be posted at the F.W.S.
 Office in a conspicuous location and posted on the F.W.S.
 Website.
-Inquiries on this Policy should be made to the Designated non-BOT member of the Board Finance and Operating Committee - Operations at http://slaafws.org/contact/whistleblowercomplaints.
-Please note that the Designated non-BOT member of the Board Finance and Operating Committee - Finance is also copied on emails sent to this email address.
+Inquiries on this Policy should be made to the Designated non-BOT members of the Board HR/Personnel and Finance Committees at https://www.slaafws.org/whistleblowercomplaints.